Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 Use Callout Extension

 Google adds new extensions to its ads from time to time.
-One of the recent extensions added is the Callout Extension.
+One of the new extensions added is the Callout Extension.

 Use callout extensions to highlight things like offers and unique promotions in a bullet type list underneath your ad.